DakshSingh-GitHub/DakshSingh-GitHub/README.md

 # Hey There 👋

 I am Daksh Singh, currently a student.
-I'm on a drop year for JEE examination and, I'm keen on leaning the new trends.
+I'm keen on leaning the new trends.
 I've worked on a few projects as from my school time.
 Both as Projects.

 ## Skills